fdilke/bewl/notes/for-sussex.md

 - is an arrow monic / epic / iso?

+- the inverse of an arrow, if it has one

 - is an object injective?

-- 0, the initial object (coterminator)
+- Coterminator (0), coproducts, coequalizers

 - the arrow to any object from 0

-- the inverse of an arrow, if it has one

 - epi-mono factorizations

-These work in any topos and for me, act as a major proof-of-concept validation for Bewl.
+These work in any topos and for me, are a major proof-of-concept validation for Bewl.

 ---